 What is the difference between a term life insurance policy and a whole life policy?

-A term life insurance policy on the other hand is easier to understand and costs much less than whole life policy.
-Term life insurance policies are usually bought by younger people and used to replace income and a standard of life if the insured dies early.
-The term policy has a definite end date.
-Term life insurance has a lower premium cost that a whole life policy.
 Permanent whole life insurance is more complex and tends to cost more than term life insurance.
 Whole life policies also offers additional benefits.
 A 30-year term policy is typically the longest term available, depending on your age.
 A term life policy has no cash value.
 While a whole life policy builds up cash value.
 Which is money you can access while you are alive.

 Term Life Insurance Policy Features